qouteall/qouteall-blog/blog/2025/About circular reference.md

 Although cycle is a global property, **ordering is a local property that can trasitively propagate to global** ($a < b \land b < c \Rightarrow a < c$).

-If there is a globally uniform ordering of acquiring locks, then deadlock won't occur.
-For example, if there are two locks `lock1` and `lock2`, if I ensure that `lock1`'s locking order if before `lock2`, then there won't be the case that a thread acquired `lock2` and is acquiring `lock1`.
+If there is a globally uniform ordering of holding locks, then deadlock won't occur.
+For example, if there are two locks `lock1` and `lock2`, if I ensure that `lock1` must be already held when locking `lock2`, then there won't be the case that a thread acquired `lock2` is acquiring `lock1`.
 Then in resource allocation graph, the path from `lock2` to `lock1` cannot be formed.
 So deadlock can be prevented.

+Note that (outside of SQL) "lock order" isn't simply the order of `lock()` operations.
+If you only hold at most one lock at the same time, then locking in whatever order won't deadlock.
+Locking A before B means must already hold A when trying to lock B. (In SQL there is no way to release lock within transaction.
+Locks are automatically released after transaction ends.
+So in SQL "lock order" correspond to order of locking.)

 Rust favors tree-shaped ownership.
 There is a hierarchy between owner and owned values.
 This creates an order that prevents cycle.
 If you use sharing (reference counting) but don't use mutability, then creating new value can only use already-created value, so circular reference is still not possible.
 Only by combination of sharing and mutability can circular reference be created.